-- ▶ Generate market competitive returns for securityholders. - Assess incentives against financial and non-financial measures aligned with strategy and values. - Deliver a meaningful component of Executive KMP remuneration in the form of equity subject to performance hurdles to align Executive KMP with outcomes in the best interests of securityholders over the medium to long term.
+Objective and Strategy Generate an attractive and predictable distribution for securityholders with earnings growth prospects over the medium to long term through developing, owning and managing social infrastructure property that meet Arena's preferred property characteristics Executive KMP Remuneration Framework Objectives Attract, retain and incentivise Executive KMP Align remuneration to performance and the successful execution of strategy Remuneration Principles Market competitive rewards to atthe high calibre talent capable of exe Total remuneration opportunity to significant proportion of at risk perbased pay.
+Guide the behaviour and actions KMP in-line with community experience. cuting strategy. include a rformance of Executive ectations. measures aligned with strategy and values.
+Deliver a meaningful component of Executive KMP remuneration in the form of equity subject to performance hurdles to align Executive KMP with outcomes in the besinterests of securityholders over the medium to long term Fixed Remuneration eration Components riable at risk) LTI (variable at risk) Base level of annual remuneration.

-Executive KMP Remuneration Framework linked to strategy and performance continued

-Remuneration Components Fixed Remuneration STI (variable at risk) LTI (variable at risk) Base level of annual remuneration.
 Generally set around the median of comparable organisations with reference to complexity of the role and the skills and experience necessary for success in the role.
 Independently benchmarked on a periodic basis against comparable organisations.
 Generally reviewed annually.
-Performance based remuneration focused on business plan objectives including delivery of distributions to securityholders.
+Performance focused on objectives in distributions Opportunity percentage remuneration Payable 500 equity with a component months. te based remuneration business plan ncluding delivery of s to securityholders. based on a of fixed on. % in cash and 50% in vesting of equity deferred for 12 Performance based remuneration aligned directly with securityholder returns.
 Opportunity based on a percentage of fixed remuneration.
-Payable 50% in cash and 50% in equity with vesting of equity component deferred for 12 months.
-Performance based remuneration aligned directly with securityholder returns.
-Opportunity based on a percentage of fixed remuneration.
 Three year performance period.
 Payable in equity to align Executive KMP and securityholders.
 LTI participation is offered to all Arena staff to align their interests with securityholders.
 From FY22, a face value method will be used to allot the LTI opportunity (previously used an independently assessed fair value).
 What are the STI and LTI performance hurdles?
-Financial performance measures (50% weighting) based on Distribution and DIS targets.
-Non-financial objectives (50% weighting) based on, strategy and operations, team and culture and financial and risk.
+(50% weigh Distribution Non-financi weighting) b erformance measures string) based on and DIS targets. al objectives (50% based on, strategy ons, team and culture al and risk.
 Vesting determined by performance against a DIS target range (50% weighting) and Relative TSR ranking (50% weighting) against the members of the ASX300 AREIT Index.
-DIS targets will be set at 3-5% CAGR as representing throughthe-cycle growth expectations and stretch targets.
+DIS targets will be set at 3-5% CAGR as representing through-the-cycle growth expectations and stretch targets.

 Why are these performance hurdles used and the link to Performance?
 Aligns Executive KMP with immediate strategic objectives and the sound management of financial and non-financial business priorities required to deliver the annual business plan.
 Aligns with securityholder expectations of earnings growth targets.
 DIS is a key driver of securityholder returns with sustained growth in earnings over the medium to long term a key value driver for securityholder wealth.
 Relative TSR aligns Executive KMP with overall securityholder returns and reduces the effect of economic cycles by measuring performance relative to peers.
-Can the Board cancel or vary incentives?
-The Board has full discretion to reduce incentives, including if information in otherwise have meant an award would respect of past awards arises that would
+Can the Board cancel or vary incentives? luce, cancel or increase STI and LTI in respect of past awards arises that would ould not have been made.

-Executive KMP Remuneration Mix
+Executive KMP FY21 Target Remuneration Mix